Blisters between the toes

-Pinch blisters – blisters towards the bottom or end of the toe, common with adductovarus (curly) toes.
-Click the photo to enlarge.
-These are a result of how one toe curls under the next toe and basically gets 'trodden on' with a blister being the result.
+- Pinch blisters – blisters towards the bottom or end of the toe, common with adductovarus (curly) toes.
+The underside of the toe often takes on a triangular shape.
+These blisters are a result of how one toe curls under the next toe and basically gets 'trodden on' with a blister being the result.

 Phalanges - toe bone anatomy